Summer may be the traditional grilling season, but more than half of Americans are estimated to fire up the barbecue all year-round!

-Whether you're a “Weekend-only Griller” or an “Every Day Grill Gourmet,” beef up your food safety with these helpful, hot-off-the-grill tips.
+Whether you're a “Weekend-only Griller” or an “Every Day Grill Gourmet,” beef up your food safety and nutrition with these helpful, hot-off-the-grill tips.

 Develop a Taste for Safety

 - Buy a Food Thermometer.
 When selecting a thermometer, read the package label.
-Be sure you're buying a type designed to use with meat.
-Look for a thermometer made of stainless steel with an easy-to-read dial and shatterproof lens.
+Be sure you're buying a type designed to use with food.
+There are many different types of food thermometers on the market.

 - Clean Your Grill.
 Take time to make sure your grill is clean and ready for safe use before throwing on your favorite food.
-Clean your grill by following the manufacturer's guidelines.
-Also, if you are using a gas grill, check the burner openings to make sure they are clear of any deposits to ensure a safe ignition and even flame.
+Clean your grill with hot, soapy water and remove any charred debris or grease buildup after each use.

 - Pile on the Nutrients.
 Add flavor and nutrition to your meal with vegetables cooked right on the grill.
 Baste vegetables such as peppers, corn, eggplant or onions with a little olive oil or vinaigrette.
 Season them with herbs and place on a hot grill until they are tender.
 Or, sprinkle sliced zucchini, tomatoes and carrots with a little water and seasoning, wrap in heavy-duty aluminum foil and grill until vegetables are tender.

 - Toast a Healthy Dessert.
 Grill fruit kebabs, pineapple slices or peach halves on low heat until the fruit is hot and slightly golden.
-Serve the fruit on top of a scoop of low-fat ice cream or angel food cake for a tasty and nutritious dessert.
+Serve the fruit on top of a scoop of low-fat yogurt for a tasty and nutritious dessert.

 When You're Chilling

 - Watch the Clock.
-The Academy survey indicated 21 percent of people believe picnic foods can sit out in summer heat for more than two hours without refrigeration.
-Not true!
-In temperatures of 90°F or more, the "two-hour rule" becomes the "one-hour rule."
-Next time you dine outdoors, keep guests safe by setting out perishable food items in one-hour shifts.
-After each shift, place uneaten food back in a refrigerator set below 40°F. Or, keep perishable foods on ice to make sure they stay properly chilled.
+Refrigerate foods promptly and don’t leave perishable foods sitting out for more than two hours at room temperature.
+When surrounding temperatures are 90°F or more, the "two-hour rule" becomes the "one-hour rule."
+Next time you dine outdoors, keep guests safe by setting out perishable food items in smaller portions and for one-hour shifts.
+Or, keep perishable foods on ice to make sure they stay properly chilled.

-- Cut Condiment Bacteria.
-Data shows that mayonnaise is America's top selling condiment, followed by salsa, ketchup and mustard.
-Remember condiments should not be left sitting out for more than two hours (one hour in weather above 90°F).
+- Remember the Condiments.
+Whether you’re using mayonnaise, salsa, ketchup or mustard, remember condiments also should not be left sitting out for more than two hours (one hour in weather above 90°F).
 It is a smart idea to bring a cooler or keep condiments in a bucket of ice.

 - Let Leftovers Go.
-While food safety experts say grilled foods have a refrigerator life of only three to four days, many grillers keep leftovers for up to a week or longer.
-But keeping grilled foods for too long can affect both taste and quality.
-Make sure your grilled leftovers are as safe as they are delicious by refrigerating foods in shallow containers (no more than 3 inches deep) and writing the date on top to help you keep track.
-Also be sure to reheat foods to an internal temperature of 165°F before serving a second time around use a food thermometer to check.
+Keeping grilled foods for too long can affect their taste, quality and more importantly their safety.
+Food safety experts say grilled foods have a refrigerator life of only three to four days, so make sure your grilled leftovers are as safe as they are delicious.
+Refrigerate foods in shallow containers and write the date on top to help you keep track.
+Also be sure to reheat foods before serving a second time around and use a food thermometer to make sure they’ve reached an internal temperature of 165°F.

 Download: Learn more with the Safe Grilling Guide.